andreineculau/hyperrest/_posts/2013-03-29-html-for-hypermedia-apis.md

 * &lt;link&gt; - granted
 * &lt;title&gt; - good arguments rarely start with "if", but to play along - if X has a title, then place it in this special tag?!
 Is title considered meta-data?
 And why not create special tags for each attribute then, or to be fair - if it we were talking about another media-type, would you ask for a title markup?
 * &lt;base&gt; - when did relative links become ambiguous?
 Links are relative to the resource URI and that's it.
 It's convenient though when we think how HTML gets created and served, but that doesn't apply to machine-to-machine APIs, does it?
-* &lt;ol&gt;, &lt;ul&gt; - semi-granted, ever had to distinguish between ordered and unordered lists? and since it's HTML, the items are always ordered anyway, just not for *presentation*..
+* &lt;ol&gt;, &lt;ul&gt; - semi-granted, ever had to distinguish between ordered and unordered lists? and since it's HTML, the items are always ordered anyway, just not ~~for *presentation*~~ presented as such.
 * &lt;dl&gt; - granted
 * &lt;form&gt; - granted
 * &lt;style&gt;, &lt;script&gt;, &lt;noscript&gt;, &lt;section&gt;, &lt;article&gt;, &lt;aside&gt;, &lt;h1&gt;-&lt;h6&gt;, &lt;hgroup&gt;, &lt;header&gt;, &lt;footer&gt;, &lt;blockquote&gt;, &lt;address&gt;, &lt;p&gt;, &lt;pre&gt;, &lt;span&gt;, &lt;figure&gt;, &lt;figurecaption&gt;, &lt;i&gt;, &lt;b&gt;, &lt;em&gt;, &lt;s&gt;, &lt;u&gt;, &lt;img&gt;, &lt;iframe&gt;, &lt;embed&gt;, &lt;object&gt;, &lt;canvas&gt;, &lt;audio&gt;, &lt;video&gt;, etc. - `(o.O)`

 Let me explain my confused face `(o.O)`.
-When exactly would you request support for these presentation semantics?
+When exactly would you request support for these ~~presentation~~ document semantics?
 Obviously in Gustaf's case, but not in machine-to-machine cases.

 > Looking back across this list, sure, there's a lot of things that might not be immediately useful, but there's actually quite a large portion of HTML that offers semantics I'd immediately find useful in a programmatic API. *Jon Moore [#](http://codeartisan.blogspot.se/2012/07/using-html-as-media-type-for-your-api.html)*